chenchenpan/Dynamic-Restaurant-Finder/README.md

-# Dynanic-Restaurant-Finder
+# Dynamic-Restaurant-Finder
 An interactive visualizations for a dataset containing the information about SF Restaurants Scores located in San Francisco.